 - Q. 8.
 One out of two extracts from prose/poetry/play for reference to the context.
 Four Very Short Answer Questions: two questions of one mark each on global comprehension and two questions of one mark each on interpretation.
-4 marks - Q.9.
-Four Short Answer Type Questions from BEEHIVE AND MOMENTS to test local and global comprehension of theme and ideas (30-40 words each) 2x4 = 08 marks - Q.10.
-One out two long answer type questions to assess how the values inherent in the texts have been brought out (BEEHIVE & MOMENTS).
-Creativity, imagination and extrapolation beyond the text and across the texts will be assessed.
+(1x4=4 marks) - Q.9.
+Five Short Answer Type Questions from BEEHIVE AND MOMENTS (3 questions from BEEHIVE and 2 questions from MOMENTS) to test local and global comprehension of theme and ideas (30-40 words each) 2x5 = 10 marks - Q.10.
+One out two long answer type questions from the book BEEHIVE to assess Creativity, imagination and extrapolation beyond the text and across the texts.

-(100-120 words) 8 marks - Q.11.
-One out of two Very Long Answer Questions on theme or plot involving interpretation and inference and character sketch in about 150-200 words based on prescribed extended reading text.
+(100-150 words) 8 marks - Q.11.
+One out of two Long Answer Questions from the book MOMENTS on theme or plot involving interpretation, extrapolation beyond the text and inference or character sketch in about 100-150 words.